Cancel anytime

 Positioning

-Capitol Federal Financial Inc. is positioned as a community-focused bank with a strong presence in Kansas.
-Its competitive advantages include its long history, brand recognition, and customer relationships.
-It is at a disadvantage by not being as diverse or widespread.
+Capitol Federal is a community-focused bank with a strong presence in Kansas and Missouri.
+Its competitive advantage lies in its local expertise and customer relationships.

 Total Addressable Market (TAM)